The role of an AIF depositary

 Following the introduction of AIFMD, the fund marketing environment in Europe changed.
 Whilst the market remains open under the National Private Placement Regime (NPPR), there are a number of EU countries, such as Denmark and Germany, that have 'gold-plated' the conditions of marketing to investors in their respective country.

-Ocorian is authorised to act as a depositary to AIFs domiciled in Luxembourg and is licenced in the UK and Jersey to offer depositary services to closed-ended structures holding non-financial instruments.
+Ocorian is authorised to act as a depositary to AIFs domiciled in Luxembourg and is licenced in the UK, Ireland and Jersey to offer depositary services to closed-ended structures holding non-financial instruments.
 We can also provide client-tailored depositary services as a stand-alone service or as an add-on to existing corporate and fund administration offerings.
-Learn more about our depositary offering here.